enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/programs-and-data.md

 ### Data: Variables

 Data is information and information needs to be stored somewhere.
 That’s where variables come in.
-For instance, when you meet someone new you could store their `name = “Batman”` and `age = 24` as two separate pieces of information.
+For instance, when you meet someone new you could store their `name = "Batman"` and `age = 24` as two separate pieces of information.

 In this case, `name` and `age` would be the variables that store information.